es-progress/shell/docs/lib/db.md

 ## db-query

-Run single queries on a DataBase.
+Execute single queries on a database.

 **Usage**